 Czech Republic Country Report

-The Czech Republic's strategic location close to some of Europe's largest markets (particularly Germany), low labour costs, and investment-friendly legislative framework benefit the operational environment.
-Transport infrastructure has improved in recent years, with more plans in the pipeline, particularly improving the Czech Republic's ground cargo connections with its regional peers.
-However, corruption during the tender process will continue to pose obstacles, and red tape and arbitrary bureaucracy are likely in dealings with local government officialdom.
-Trade unions are generally weak, and long and disruptive labour unrest remains rare, although the tightened labour market slightly raises risks.
+Czechia's strategic location close to some of Europe's largest markets (particularly Germany), EU membership, low labour costs, strong skill base, and investment-friendly legislative framework benefit the operational environment.
+Transport infrastructure is good but was neglected in recent years, and the current government’s plans to improve the motorway network have proven slow to implement.
+Corruption during tender processes will continue to pose obstacles, and red tape and arbitrary bureaucracy are likely in dealings with local government officialdom.
+Trade unions are generally weak, and long and disruptive labour unrest remains rare.

 The risk of terrorist attacks staged by Islamist militants remains lower than in Western Europe.
-The country's small Muslim community is well-integrated, and although the country supports US foreign policy and missions, it is unlikely to become a prime target (when compared with France, United Kingdom, or the United States).
 Isolated motivations and works of lone individuals, including Czech nationals converted to Islam, would be more probable.
-Should an attack occur, government premises, foreign embassies, and Jewish quarters in Prague would be at the highest risk.
+In November 2013, a Czech national was convicted for a bomb threat against then-finance minister Miroslav Kalousek.
+In November 2019, a Slovak national – a convert to Islam – was sentenced to prison for 6.5 years for propagating terrorism.
+He was allegedly planning a terrorist attack in the Slovak town of Prešov.
+Should an attack occur, government premises, foreign embassies, and Jewish quarters in the capital, Prague, would be at the highest risk.

-The Czech Republic is highly unlikely to become involved in an interstate military conflict.
-The country pursues positive relations with its regional neighbours, as well as Russia and the United States.
+Interstate military conflict on Czechia's soil is highly unlikely.
+The country maintains positive relations with its neighbours.
 Although some bilateral disputes are present (for instance, the country's ties with Austria and Germany tend to flare up over the issue of the Beneš decrees and the nuclear power plant in Temelín), these are highly unlikely to result in an armed conflict.
-The Czech Republic is an EU and NATO member, and belongs to the regional Visegrad Four (V4) organisation alongside Poland, Hungary, and Slovakia, mitigating the risk further.
+Czechia is an EU and NATO member and belongs to the regional Visegrad Four (V4) organisation alongside Poland, Hungary, and Slovakia, mitigating the risk further.

 Vaccines required to enter the country